Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 There are three routes in here, `/`, `/api` `/test`.
 The last one simply outputs debug information and can help to understand that the setup is correct (it should be removed when not testing out the services).

-The `/api` route means that anything prefixed with that get rewritten to remove the "`/api`" part and then passed forwrad to the backend service URL.
+The `/api` route means that anything prefixed with that gets rewritten to remove the "`/api`" part and then passed forward to the backend service URL.
 For all other calls they should be forwarded directly to the frontend service URL (which should be running on the same service as the router, in a different container).

-The `$FRONTEND_SERVICE` and `$BACKEND_SERVICE` variables allows us to dynamically replace these values when the Docker image is being used.
+The `$FRONTEND_SERVICE` and `$BACKEND_SERVICE` variables allow us to dynamically replace these values when the Docker image is being used.
 If we look at the Dockerfile:

 ```bash
 FROM nginx:alpine